Mariusthvdb/custom-ui/README.md

        - /local/lovelace/resources/custom-ui/custom-ui.js
    ```

--4 Restart Homeassistant
+-4 Restart Homeassistant.

 -5 Refresh cache..
 You might have to refresh you cache a few times.
 In my personal experience, especially Safari on the Mac and the iPhone app can be a bit obnoxious....

 ## Check the correct loading of Custom-ui
-Having finished the above process, you should check if everything went well, and the info screens reflect the newly adapted file as it should.
+Having finished the above procedure, you should check if everything went well, and the info screens reflect the newly adapted file as it should.

 In `/developer-tools/info`
 ![info](https://github.com/Mariusthvdb/custom-ui/blob/master/Schermafbeelding%202020-05-28%20om%2012.31.07.png)